Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/compile.rst

 Speed up models by compiling them
 #################################

-Compiling your PyTorch model can result in significant speedups, especially on the latest generations of GPUs.
+Compiling your LightningModule can result in significant speedups, especially on the latest generations of GPUs.
 This guide shows you how to apply ``torch.compile`` correctly in your code.

 .. note::